-The result of the present assessment is to form a reasoned opinion regarding the update of the sufficiency index for the Republic of Moldova as well as to include in the road map measures needed to ensure, from an expert knowledge on species and habitats, actions are taken to reach around 80 percent Moldova's Emerald Network sufficiency index by 2030 (for IN MOD: new sites), with a first proposed intermediate timeline to reach a sufficiency index of approximate 60 percent by 2026 (for scientific reservation (SR), correction of data (CD), and insufficient minor (IN MIN)).
+The result of this assessment is to form a reasoned opinion regarding an update of the sufficiency index for the Republic of Moldova, as well as to include in the road map measures needed to ensure that, based on expert knowledge of species and habitats, actions are taken to reach nearly 80 percent of Moldova's Emerald Network sufficiency index by 2030 (for IN MOD: new sites), with a first proposed intermediate timeline to reach a sufficiency index of approximate 60 percent by 2026 (for scientific reserve (SR), correction of data (CD), and insufficient minor (IN MIN)).
 Furthermore, the analysis will additionally indicate where Emerald species can be found outside of the network and accordingly may be recommended for assessment and proposed for inclusion in the Emerald Network.

 It is recommended that the Ministry of Environment, as the central public authority in the field of environmental protection, supports the new round of the assessment of the sufficiency index of Emerald species and habitats in Moldova based on the preliminary assessment of the conclusions of the biogeographic seminars, to initiate a new biogeographic seminar at the regional level or engage in bilateral meetings with Bern Convention.
-The updated assessment will serve as a base to extend the Emerald Network coverage via the identification of new Emerald sites to be suggested for adoption as well as extension, where needed, of the existent adopted Emerald sites to additionally include natural areas (forest, steppe, wetlands, and so on) as well as agricultural areas, communities, and private lands, and so on.
+The updated assessment will serve as a base to extend the Emerald Network coverage via the identification of new Emerald sites to be suggested for adoption as well as extension, where needed, of the existent adopted Emerald sites to additionally include natural areas (forest, steppe, wetlands, etc.) as well as agricultural areas, communities, and private lands.
 An important measure to increase the sufficiency index would be improved management of Emerald sites by developing the monitoring and management planning system.